hicsail/origins-education-reform/README.md

     * `` -type "text_type" ``

         Indicates which subfield of each Json document you'd like to parse.
-For example, our current corpus has four sub-fields: "Full Text", "Filtered Text", "Full Text Stemmed", and "Filtered Text Stemmed".
+This script supports four arguments w/r/t to our current corpus: "Full", "Filtered", "Stemmed", and "Filtered Stemmed".

     * `` -y "min_year max_year" ``